JavierGalindo91/NYC-Collisions/data pipelines/Ingestion Pipelines/ReadME.md

 3. Calculate the _total number of records_ in the dataset and by doing a total record count.
 4. Fire up requests to the Socrata API until the _start_ counter reaches the _total number of records_.
 5. The data from the API is then retrieved in chunks of 5,000 records until all records are fetched and appended to the _results_ list:
-  i.
-The Socrata [documentation](https://dev.socrata.com/docs/paging.html#2.1) suggests that our request is ordered by the _collision_id_ field to guarantee that the order of our results will be stable as we page through the dataset.
+* The Socrata [documentation](https://dev.socrata.com/docs/paging.html#2.1) suggests that our request is ordered by the _collision_id_ field to guarantee that the order of our results will be stable as we page through the dataset.
 6. Finally, return the fetched data as a pandas DataFrame.